 Open Dental's Cloud Path: Middle Tier

 Open Dental takes a different approach.
 The core software is designed for on-premise deployment, but practices can host it in the cloud through a Middle Tier setup.
-This requires your IT company to configure the hosting environment -- it is not a turnkey cloud experience like Curve or Dentrix Ascend.
+This requires your IT company to configure the hosting environment -- it is not a turnkey cloud experience like Curve Dental or Dentrix Ascend.

 Other Notable Hybrid Options